rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 The targets will gradually become more interesting.
 Roughly speaking, we will progress from

-1. changing an integer to *anything other than zero*,
+1. changing an integer while preserving adjacent integrity-critical state,
 2. changing an integer to an *exact value*, and
 3. changing a **function pointer**, which lets us begin manipulating the program's control flow.

 Later, we will take another step and target a particularly important code pointer: the **saved return address**.
 But we have a fair amount of groundwork to cover before we get there.

-## Course-specific objectives and solver paths
+## Course objectives and solver path

-Both courses use fixed, Docker-built x86-64 binaries so a shell-server upgrade does not silently change offsets, symbols, libc behavior, or mitigations.
+These challenges use fixed, Docker-built x86-64 binaries so a shell-server upgrade does not silently change offsets, symbols, libc behavior, or mitigations.
 Docker is only the authoring environment; these are not Docker runtime challenges.

-The CS4401 path emphasizes a clear progression:

-1. `stack0r-64`: identify unsafe input and corrupt adjacent stack data.
-2. `stack0r-guessdown`: transfer that model to a remote, binary-withheld, runtime-sized layout using `remote()` and a tolerant packed payload.
-3. `stack1r-64`: measure an exact offset, encode `MODE` with `p32()`, and use an environment variable as process input.
-4. `stack2r-64`: overwrite a function pointer in a non-PIE binary using a stable address.
-5. Complete the Ghidra Fundamentals mini-lab, then solve `stack2r-warp-drive` from an unstripped binary without source.

-The CS557 path adds a second layer of reasoning:

 1. `stack0g-64`: change the target while preserving the adjacent integrity field.